composer/composer/doc/05-repositories.md

         }
     ],
     "require": {
-        "my/package": "*@dev"
+        "my/package": "*"
     }
 }
 ```

 The local package will be symlinked if possible, in which case the output in
 the console will read `Symlinked from ../../packages/my-package`.
 If symlinking
 is _not_ possible the package will be copied.
 In that case, the console will
 output `Mirrored from ../../packages/my-package`.

 Instead of using a relative path, an absolute path can also be used.